stchau4work/Near_real_time_mortality_prediction/docs/Methodology/Methodology.md

 ## First step to identify the web query

 We start with something simple.
-By taking a static sreenshot at year of 2014 and with a focus on Neoplasms (one of the major causes of dealth), we are trying to relate the queries to the IHME dataset.
+By taking a static screenshot at year of 2014 and with a focus on Neoplasms (one of the major causes of death), we are trying to relate the queries to the IHME dataset.

-Now, it is where the creativity comes in, we need to make some edecated guess on the web queryies and extract their trends for 51 county in the United State
+Now, it is where the creativity comes in, we need to make some educated guess on the web queries and extract their trends for around 50 regions in the United State

       x1 = # of breast cancer queries in 2014
       x2 = # of oral cancer queries in 2014
       x3 = # of esophageal cancer in 2014
       x4 = # of lymphoma cancer queries in 2014
       x5 = # of leukemia cancer queries in 2014
      x6 = # of stomach cancer queries in 2014
       x7 = # of liver cancer queries in 2014
       x8 = # of pancreatkc cancer queries in 2014
      x9 = # of lung cancer queries in 2014
      x10 = # of skin cancer queries in 2014
      x11 = # of colon cancer queries in 2014
      x12 = # of cavocal cancer queries in 2014
      x13 = # of ovarian cancer queries in 2014
-   x14 = # ofprostate cancer queries in 2014
+     x14 = # of prostate cancer queries in 2014
      x15 = # of testicular cancer queries in 2014
      x16 = # of kidney cancer queries in 2014
      x17 = # of bladder cancer queries in 2014
      x18 = # of brain cancer queries in 2014
      x19 = # of thyroid cancer queries in 2014

 Then we apply machine learning models to find the relationship between these queries and the corresponding mortality rate from IHME dataset

-i.e. $$ mortality rate = y = f(x1,x2, ..., x19) $$
+$$ mortality rate = y = f(x1,x2, ..., x19) $$

 ## Choosing the right models

-**
+First of all, we are going to split the dataset into training, developement set and testing set in ratio 8:1:1

+We can think of the total error as

+$$ Total errors = Bias + Variance + Irreducitble error $$

+By comparing Out-of-sample testing from the test size, we are able to tell which models work the best

+Below is a summary of the result using mean absolute error (mae)

+Morever for the model tuning, by compare the training set and developement set, we are able to test the bias and overfitting

+and there are some hyperparameter turning for various models.

+In random forest, despite won't overfit, but research has suggested to keep the max-features as one-third of the variables so as to bring more variance to the each of the tree and hence less bias.

+In ANN, there are numerous hyperparameters to turn such as the architecture of the hidden layers, activation functions and so on.
+We can also apply stochastic gradient descent optimaiztion method to prevent get track at the local minimum and also random drop out layer to make the neural network less prone to overfitting.

 ## Variable selections/Importance